-

 Category Archives: News

-REMINDER: 2021-22 GLO Virtual Young Scholars Program (GLO VirtYS).
-Deadline for Applications: September 6, 2021.
+2021-22 GLO Virtual Young Scholars Program (GLO VirtYS).
+Application deadline EXTENDED to September 24, 2021.

 Global Labor Organization (GLO) invites interested young scholars to apply for participation in the 2021-22 GLO Virtual Young Scholars Program (GLO VirtYS).
 This is the third cohort of the successful GLO venture to support career developments of young researchers.
 It … Continue reading